 Brrrrr… Winter is coming early this year in Edmonton!
 With the changing seasons comes a chill in the air, and potentially even inside your home.
 Your furnace should have already fired up this fall.
 If your furnace has started to show signs of aging, you are probably overdue for a furnace repair service.
 Some warning signs of furnace problems are easy to miss, and others are too dangerous to not miss.

-We have come up with a list of 8 warning signs that your furnace may need repairs.
-Review the list below to determine if you are due for a professional furnace tune-up from a certified HVAC professional.
+We have come up with a list of 8 warning signs that your heating system may need repairs.
+Review the list below to determine if you are due for a furnace tune-up from a certified HVAC professional.

 1. COLD AIR Means A Furnace Repair Service is Needed!

 If you notice the air coming out of your vents is cold, or there is reduced airflow, this could be something as simple as a blocked air duct, to something more complex like a worn-out blower motor.
 If you are constantly increasing the thermostat to bring the temperature up, you have a problem.
 You should check-in and around your air vents for obstructions and remove them.
 Routine furnace maintenance by a professional technician is recommended to ensure that you have strong airflow and no leaks in your ducts and that your blower motor is operating properly.